 To compute the score for each individual procedure, the number of points the candidate has earned for each criterion is totaled, divided by the maximum number of possible points for that procedure and the results are multiplied by 100.
 This computation converts scores for each procedure to a basis of 100 points.
 Any penalties that may have been assessed during the treatment process are deducted after the total score for the Examination Procedure has been converted to a basis of 100 points.

-If no critical deficiency has been confirmed by the examiners, the total score for each of the procedures in Parts II, III and V are computed.
+If no critical deficiency has been confirmed by the examiners, the total score for each of the procedures are computed.
 If a critical deficiency has been confirmed by the examiners, an automatic failure is recorded for the procedure.
-An example for computing scores that include no critical deficiency is shown below for Part III: